darkavenger75/mk312lite/BOM_V1.2/README.md

 Old BOM of version 1.2.
-Might contain addition useful information on the required PTH components.
+Might contain additional useful information on the required PTH components.